jlw-ecoevo/gRodon2/README.md

 `gRodon` is an R package to estimate maximal growth rates of prokaryotic organisms from genome-wide codon usage statistics.
 You can find a detailed tutorial (vignette) on how to use the `gRoodon` package [here](https://jlw-ecoevo.github.io/gRodon-vignette).

-To run `gRodo`n you will need a fasta file with your coding sequence, as well as a list of highly expressed proteins (typically ribosomal proteins).
+To run `gRodon` you will need a fasta file with your coding sequence, as well as a list of highly expressed proteins (typically ribosomal proteins).

 ## Installation